-The Awards: AEA offers awards in six distinct areas.
-In any given year, there may be no winner or multiple winners for a particular award.
+The Awards: AEA offers awards in eight distinct areas.
+Awards are provided only to recognize truly exemplary performance, and there is no need to give an award every year in any category.
+While more than one award could be given in a single category, this would be done only in exceptional circumstances.
 Each proposal is judged on its individual merit.
 The scope of each award is described briefly below.

 Full descriptions as well as nomination requirements for each award can be found by clicking on the appropriate link.

 Past Award Winners: To view a list of past AEA award recipients click here.

 AEA Marcia Guttentag Promising New Evaluator Award: Presented to a promising new evaluator during the first five years after completion of his or her Master's or Doctoral degree and whose work is consistent with the AEA Guiding Principles for Evaluators.